-The Export Chart tool allows creation of test charts based on device color values (e.g. RGB, CMYK, 7 Color etc.), which can be stored as PDF, TIFF or PSD files to be printed.
+The Export Chart tool allows you to create test charts based on device color values (e.g. RGB, CMYK, 7 Color, etc.), which can be stored as PDF, TIFF or PSD files to be printed.

 The preview area on the right side shows the Patch distribution on all generated pages.
 Changes of the Chart Dimension, Patch Sizes and Options can thus be evaluated directly.

-The Measure Tool is optimized to work with most of the instruments supported:
+The Measure Tool is optimized to work with most instruments:

 - Barbieri Spectro LFP

 - Konica-Minolta FD-5

 - Techkon SpectroDens (Windows only)

 - X-Rite i1Pro 1

 - X-Rite i1Pro 2

 Note: Non-supported instruments may require software from the specific vendor for generating a test chart from our reference data.
 Read this article about using ColorLogic reference data in other programs such as X-Rite i1Profiler to generate test charts for the X-Rite iSis.